-Picovoice’s Speech-to-Intent engine is a bespoke jointly-optimized STT and NLU engine, tuned for the domain of interest.
-The result of this optimization: an end-to-end model that outperforms alternatives in accuracy and runtime efficiency and can work offline on any mobile device.
-Compared to Google’s Dialogflow, it achieves 40% higher command acceptance rate while requiring less than 2MB of RAM and less than 1% CPU usage on most modern mobile devices.
+Picovoice Rhino Speech-to-Intent engine is a bespoke jointly-optimized STT and NLU, tuned for the domain of interest.
+It is an end-to-end model that outperforms alternatives in accuracy and runtime efficiency and can work offline on any mobile device.
+Compared to Google’s Dialogflow, it achieves a 40% higher command acceptance rate while requiring less than 2MB of RAM and less than 1% CPU usage on most modern mobile devices.

-Picovoice’s speech-to-intent is fully customizable for the domain of interest and combined with the Picovoice wake-word engine can provide a unique user experience.
-For example, using Picovoice technology it is possible to control an app using the command below:
+Rhino Speech-to-Intent is fully customizable for the domain of interest.
+Combined with the Picovoice Porcupine wake-word engine, it can provide a unique user experience.
+For example, using Picovoice technology, it is possible to control an app using the command below:

 Speech Recognition API

 The iOS Speech Recognition API is a free cloud-based STT service offered by Apple.
 Although free, it comes with a set of stringent usage rate limitations.
-Also, intent inference from transcribed text needs to be performed separately, which results in subpar performance—especially in the presence of domain-specific vocabulary.
+Also, intent inference from transcribed text needs separate handling.
+This separation results in subpar performance, especially for domain-specific vocabulary.

-The Android SpeechRecognizer transcribes text from a live stream of audio; it is free to use without any usage limitations.
-Offline capability is available on the latest Google Pixel phones and can be added manually by the end user to some older Android devices.
-Intent inference needs to happen separately and hence the performance can be subpar, especially when there is domain specific vocabulary.
+The Android SpeechRecognizer transcribes text from an audio stream.
+It is free to use without any usage limitations.
+Offline capability is available on the latest Google Pixel phones.
+It can be added manually by the end user to some older Android devices.
+Intent inference needs to happen separately.
+Hence, the performance can be subpar, especially for domain-specific vocabulary.

 Google Assistant Actions

-Google Assistant Actions is a free service that performs end-to-end intent inference and is with good accuracy.
-Similar to SiriKit, it has a limited number of predefined domains:if an app does not belong to one of the existing ones, cannot make use of Google Assistant Actions.
-This can result in a lousy user experience as the user might be forced to leave the app.
-There is limited room for customizability as the wake phrase needs to be “OK Google”.
+Google Assistant Actions is a free service that performs end-to-end intent inference accurately.
+Similar to SiriKit, it has a limited number of predefined domains.
+If an app does not belong to one of the existing ones, it cannot make use of Google Assistant Actions.
+The lack of customizations can result in a poor user experience as the user has to leave the app.
+There is limited customizability as the wake phrase needs to be “OK Google”.
 Finally, there is no support for offline operation.